-I cannot count the number of times I have experienced the breathtaking beauty of God’s incredible creation.
+I cannot count the number of times I have experienced the breathtaking beauty of God’s incredible creation in the outdoors.
 My eyes have stared awestruck at the magnificent elegance of the morning sun as it cracked across the sky and its first beams of light danced off the rippling water of the lake.
-My skin has felt the alluring chill of the breeze as it wisped across my face and maneuvered through the trees, rustling the fall leaves in its wake.
+The alluring chill of the breeze wisps across my face and maneuvered through the trees, rustling the fall leaves in its wake.
 My ears have had no choice but to hear the melodious chirping of the winged early risers as they frolicked from branch to branch.
 There is nothing like experiencing God’s charming creation and seeing His majestic handiwork.
 The heart truly resonates in agreement with the Psalmist:

 “On the glorious splendor of your majesty, and on your wondrous works, I will meditate” (Psalm 145:5).

 As a hunter, I have often had the privilege of acquainting myself with nature in the increasingly elusive solitude of the woods.
 However, many people have elevated this experience to a whole new level.
 For some, the tree stand has become a pew and the shooting house a sanctuary.
 They skip Sunday services with their brothers and sisters in Christ to sit alone in the seclusion of the forest.
 Inevitably, after the beginning of every hunting season (a much-anticipated time of year in my community), you will see someone snap a picture of the serine beauty of the great outdoors and attach a caption such as, “This is where I come to worship and see God!”